takemetour/public-api/source/includes/endpoint.md

 ## Development and Production Endpoint

-We provide two API endpoints using in seperated environment.
+We provide 2 API endpoints using in seperated environment.

 If you are developing (or testing) please use development endpoint.